 The Issue of Private Pricing

-One of the requirements of public cloud (sometimes referred to as just cloud) is that it has transparent pricing.
-Though this public pricing, it can be determined that SAP has been marking up AWS cloud services in some cases that we checked by a factor of 10x.
+One of the public cloud requirements (sometimes referred to as just cloud) is transparent pricing.
+Through this public pricing, it can be determined that SAP has been marking up AWS cloud services in some cases that we checked by a factor of 10x.
 This client was aware of the price difference between Virtustream direct and Virtustream through SAP, but only because Virtustream has provided a separate quote from SAP on Virtustream services.
 Ordinarily, SAP would prefer that Virtustream not give a quote to this client.
 SAP would consider a referral back to SAP if this client were to reach out to a private cloud/hosting provider as “good partnership behavior.”
-If Virtustream repeatedly circumvented SAP to sell directly to SAP customers rather than giving them a markup, Virtustream would immediately disappear from SAP’s recommended providers listing.
+If Virtustream repeatedly circumvented SAP to sell directly to SAP customers rather than giving them a markup, Virtustream would immediately disappear from SAP’s recommended provider listing.

-This slide from a presentation by AWS shows a complementary relationship between AWS, SAP, and a number of partners.
+This slide from a presentation by AWS shows a complementary relationship between AWS, SAP, and several partners.
 However, the reality is quite a bit different.
-Not only SAP but many of the partners on this slide intent to significantly intermediate between AWS and the final customer.
+SAP and many of the partners on this slide intend to intermediate between AWS and the final customer.

 All of SAP’s recommendations for cloud come with a markup over the cloud provider, which SAP does not discuss and pretends does not exist.

-Why SAP should be marking up cloud services at all is an interesting topic as they will not be doing the work.
-For example, SAP does not make a margin on the IT department for an on-premises implementation (that is SAP cannot say, pay us 2x of your internal cost to host our applications), so it is odd that SAP would ask for compensation for something that has nothing to do with.
+Why SAP should be marking up cloud services is an interesting topic as they will not be doing the work.
+For example, SAP does not make a margin on the IT department for an on-premises implementation (that is, SAP cannot say, pay us 2x of your internal cost to host our applications), so, oddly, SAP would ask for compensation for something that has nothing to do with.